Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 Now that 1Password provides full support for Linux on desktop, Dashlane and 1Password are comparable in platform compatibility.
 Each is available with almost any operating system and browser you could want.

-1Password works best on up-to-date operating systems, which means you’ll need to be running 64-bit Windows 10 or later, or 10.13 High Sierra or later on Mac.
-Browser extensions are also available for Brave, Chrome, Edge, Safari, and Firefox.
-On mobile, you’ll need to be running iOS 15.5 or later on iOS, or Pie or later on Android.
+1Password works best on modern operating systems: you’ll need a 64‑bit version of Windows 10 or later, or macOS 12 (Monterey) or later.
+Browser extensions are available for Brave, Chrome, Edge, Safari, and Firefox.
+On mobile, you’ll need iOS 16.4 or later or Android 9 (Pie) or later.

 #